jianliu10/jianliu.github.io/_posts/1998-01-01-database-sql.md

 Type 2:
 - b-tree index (index on a column with high cardinality), used in frequent DML(upsert/delete) operations.
 - bitmap index (index on a column with low cadinality for millions of rows ).
-Since it is expensive to update bitmap index, bitmap index is used in write-once read-many application, such as overnight batch load in DW.
+Since it is expensive to update bitmap index, bitmap index is used in write-once read-many application, such as overnight batch load of fact table in DW.

 ### cadinality

-A lot of distinct values is high cardinality; a lot of repeated values is low cardinality.
+A lot of distinct values is called high cardinality; a few of distinct values is called low cardinality.

 ## performance tunning